tombenke/cayley-cookbook/website/content/docs/cayley-overview/cayley-http.en.md

 # The `cayley http` command

-Maybe the `cayley http` is the most well known, and most frequently used command.
+Maybe the `cayley http` is the most well known, and most frequently used cayley command.
 It is an application, which contains the quad-store, the query engines and a HTTP server, that provides all of the functionalities through a REST API for utilities and 3rd-party applications, as well as provides a web-based graphical UI for the end users.

 The Figure 1. shows all the components that can be used together with the {{< cayley >}} running in the  `cayley http` mode.

 {{< figure src="/cayley-cookbook/cayley-http.png" title="Figure 1.: cayley http" >}}

 The `cayley http` exposes REST API endpoints which are described in the [official documentation](https://cayley.gitbook.io/cayley/usage/http).
-See also the [documentation pages of the 3rd party APIs](https://cayley.gitbook.io/cayley/usage/3rd-party-apis) avaiable for accessing to the `cayley http` server.
+See also the [documentation pages of the 3rd party APIs](https://cayley.gitbook.io/cayley/usage/3rd-party-apis) available for accessing to the `cayley http` server.

 ## Starting the Cayley HTTP Server